Repeat Strategies

 BullMQ comes with two predefined strategies for creating repeatable jobs.
 The ‘every’ strategy is straightforward, allowing you to schedule jobs to repeat at specific intervals, measured in seconds.
-The more complex ‘cron’ strategy uses cron expressions, as defined by the cron-parser to schedule jobs in intricate patterns.
+The more complex ‘cron’ strategy uses cron expressions, as defined by the to schedule jobs in intricate patterns.
 Additionally, BullMQ lets you create custom strategies, giving you the flexibility to define your own logic for setting job intervals.

 The every strategy is used when we simply want to produce repeatable jobs at specific intervals: